Contact Us for a Free Consultation (213) 542-0979

 If your case is filed in the Norwalk Courthouse as a felony, you will eventually end up in Department “J,” Norwalk's early disposition courtroom.
 This is where the prosecutors and/or judge will offer each client a deal, and most of the negotiation in the courthouse takes place.

-In my experience, an attorney must have successfully dealt with cases similar to yours in this system in order to be successful here.
-It is my practice to have the client come to meet with me before the appearance in Department “J” and discuss our strategy.
+In my experience, an attorney must have successfully dealt with cases similar to yours in this system to be successful here.
+It is my practice to have the client meet with me before the appearance in Department “J” to discuss our strategy.

 If we are not going to try to negotiate a deal, I will set the case for a preliminary hearing and begin the process of dismantling the prosecution's cases.